DLT – Dowel Laminated Timber

 DLT panels are the only all wood mass timber product – they typically involve no glue or nails.
 As they contain no nails, DLT panels can be easily processed using CNC machinery, creating a high tolerance panel which can also contain pre-integrated acoustic materials, electrical conduit, and other service runs.

-DLT is less expensive to fabricate than other glued products like CLT, and will come in at a lower price point.
+DLT is less expensive to fabricate than other glued products like Cross Laminated Timber (CLT), and will come in at a lower price point.
 Some of the contributing factors to this cost advantage include:

 - Greater structural efficiency than CLT (10-20%) – as all wood fiber goes in the direction of the primary span